bradyhouse/house/fiddles/aws/lab-101-iam-setup.md

   9. What are the two types of accesses offered in IAM when setting up new users?
   10. What is a policy?
   11. What is the format of Policy documents?
-  12. What 2 policies would you include to create a "System Admin" group?
+  12. What policy grants the same access as root?

 Answers